aspose-total/Aspose.Total-Products/total/en/java/conversion/word-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORD to PPTM via Java or Online App" h2="WORD to PPTM conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Often times developers have to convert WORD file to PPTM programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your WORD file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as PPTM.
+Developers often need to convert WORD files to PPTM programmatically.
+The File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) provide an easy way to automate the rendering process.
+The first step is to load the WORD file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This library allows you to convert the WORD file to HTML.
+Then, you can use the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation.
+This API allows you to write HTML content into the Presentation and save it as a PPTM file.

+The File Automation Java libraries provide a comprehensive set of features to help you automate the conversion process.
+With the help of Aspose.Words for Java, you can easily load the WORD file and convert it to HTML.
+Aspose.Slides for Java provides a powerful API to create a new Presentation and write HTML content into it.
+Finally, you can save the Presentation as a PPTM file.

+The File Automation Java libraries make it easy to automate the conversion process from WORD to PPTM.
+With the help of Aspose.Words for Java, you can quickly load the WORD file and convert it to HTML.
+Aspose.Slides for Java provides a powerful API to create a new Presentation and write HTML content into it.
+Finally, you can save the Presentation as a PPTM file.
+This makes it easy to automate the conversion process and save time.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}